alibaba/AliOS-Things/README.md

 [EN](#alios-things) | [中文](#alios-things概述)

-AliOS Things is Alibaba's IoT version of AliOS Family, it was announced in [The Computing Conference 2017](https://yunqi.aliyun.com) in Hangzhou by Alibaba Cloud, and open sourced in 20<sup>th</sup>, October, 2017 at github:https://github.com/alibaba/AliOS-Things.
+AliOS Things is Alibaba's IoT version of AliOS Family, it was announced in [The Computing Conference 2017](https://yunqi.aliyun.com) in Hangzhou by Alibaba Cloud, and open sourced in 20<sup>th</sup>, October, 2017 at github.

+# Hardware Support List

+Supported hardware list is maintained [here](http://aliosthings.io/#/hardware)

+# Documentation

+AliOS Things' documentation are mainly hosted at [Github Wiki](https://github.com/alibaba/AliOS-Things/wiki).

-## Architecture Overview
+### Architecture Overview

 From an architectural point of view, AliOS Things adapts Layered Architecture and Component Architecture.
 From bottom to top, AliOS Things includes: